kio-by/proxy-backup/README.md

 # Proxy Backup for Google Drive API

-Shell scripts for security delivery backups from your servers to Google Drive by API:
+Shell scripts for secure delivery of backups from your servers to Google Drive using API:

 - Creates a user for each project:
   - without password
   - with minimal rights
   - auto generating personal ssh-keys
   - send ssh-keys to admin by telegram
-- Waiting to receive data from the source server via ssh
+- Waits to receive data from the source server via SSH
-- When the data appeared in the project's home directory, moves it to Google Disk
+- When the data appears in the project's home directory, it moves it to Google Drive

 ```mermaid
 flowchart LR
     source[(Source Data)] --> | SSH | proxy[(Proxy Server)] --> | API | target[(Google Drive)]
 ```

-- Easy to manage projects
+- Easy to manage projects:
   - If there are multiple projects, the credentials are stored in one secure location
+- Platform-independent data source:
   - The data source platform does not matter.
-Simply copy the required data to the server via ssh keys
+Simply copy the required data to the server via SSH keys

 ## Prerequisites